Integration Guide

 Goose can add MCP servers as extensions.
 Use the hosted Streamable HTTP endpoint when possible, or the command bridge when a local command is easier.

-Remote Extension
+4. Select Remote Extension (Streamable HTTP).

 Type: Remote Extension (Streamable HTTP)